J-O-B/ripe-recipe/README.md

 > GitHub is used to host the project files.
 4. Google Fonts
 > Google Fonts was used to provide the required fonts.
-5. Balsamiqu
+5. Balsamiq
-> Balsamiqu was used to create the mockup designs for the project.
+> Balsamiq was used to create the mockup designs for the project.
 6. Materialize
 > Materialize was used for the design framework.
 7. MobgoDB